What you need to know on hiring your first employee in Singapore

 Thinking about hiring your first employee to help run your business?
 This guide will outline what you need to know, including relevant laws, compliance and levies you will encounter.

-Regardless of you’re a local or a foreign company, there are a few things to consider when you are looking to hire.
+Regardless of whether you have a local or a foreign company, there are a few things to consider when you are looking to hire.
 These include:

 - What help do you need?

-- What about laws that applicable to my employee?
+- What laws will be applicable to my employee?

 - Employment Agreements in Singapore